boschresearch/hybrid_node/README.md

 # Hybrid vehicle single track model
-This repository contains `Julia` and `Python` code to reproduce numerical results of the paper:
+This repository contains `Julia` and `Python` code to reproduce numerical results of the manuscript:
 *Vehicle single track modeling using physics informed neural differential equations*

 ## How to run it?